neilscott/datadetective/src/employment/data-sharing.md

 # Data Sharing

-In order to securely share your data with the other team, you'll need to convert the School ID into a Sharing ID.
+<span id="result"></span>, in order to securely share your data with the other team, you'll need to convert the School ID into a Sharing ID.

 The linkage key is <strong>A 4</strong>.